roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Shii remarked, in whisper.

 "My body is magnificent.
-And not at all inferior to Shii-chan." ---Ohan perfectly heard Shii-chan's words--- "my quantum brain is elaborate, too, and it will not take long before I become conscious."
+And not at all inferior to Shii-chan." ---Ohan perfectly heard Shii-chan's words--- "My quantum brain is elaborate, too, and it will not take long before I become conscious."
 "Hum.
 However I was the first to obtain consciousness.
 Indeed, I am a consciousness _senpai_.
 You may address me Yuuyami-senpai, I presume?"